Cheapest States for Electrical Contractor License in 2026

 Cost Tiers by State

-The following table categorizes states into cost tiers based on the general affordability of obtaining an Electrical Contractor License.
+The following table categorizes states into cost tiers based on general trends observed in the construction and building trades industry:

 | Tier | Estimated Range | States |